|« PreviousNext »|

 ADD action specified

-an Add action is specified for a set attribute and the attribute type specified
+action is specified for a set attribute and the attribute type specified does not

 Both sets must have the same primitive data type.
 For example, if the existing data type is a set of strings, the Value must also be a set of strings.
 The same holds true for number sets and binary sets.